theuserge/TheUserge.github.io/deployment.md

 Config vars are basically the variables which configures or modifies userbot's settings for functions which are the basic necessities of plugins.You have to set the proper mandatory vars to make It functional and to start basic features of bot.

-<pre>You can leave non mandatory vars for now and can add them later. </pre>
+**You can leave non mandatory vars for now and can add them later.**

-### List of available Vars
+### List of Available Vars in Userge

-Click on the any Var from the list to get its detailed description
+Click on the any var from the list below to get its detailed description and setup guide.

 **Mandatory Vars:**